 Can’t decide which payment service provider is best for your marketplace?
 These questions can help inform and guide your research and lead to better decision making.

-Does the payment provider understand how my marketplace works?
+1. Does the payment provider understand how my marketplace works?

 Googling “marketplace payment providers” will get a lot of results.
-However, many of the marketplace payment gateway companies that appear in the results don’t have the right products and services for complex payment solutions that growing marketplaces need.
+However, many of the marketplace payment gateway companies that appear in the search results don’t have the right products and services for complex payment solutions that growing marketplaces need.

-It’s worth checking under the hood to see what services these payment processors can offer.
+One way to discover the type of marketplaces a provider is most suitable for is to check under the hood to see what services these payment processors can offer.
 Looking at the technical docs is a great starting point.

-Card payments can get the job done, but it’s no secret that they aren’t a great fit for many marketplace owners.
+Card payments can get the job done, but it’s no secret they aren’t a great fit for many marketplace owners.
 For one, credit card fees eat into valuable margins.
 Second, the long payment processing times are poorly suited to high-transaction business models.

 It might not always be comfortable to do so, but reflecting on your business risks while looking for marketplace payment providers will help you make better decisions.